rki-mf1/2023-SC2-Data-Science/day-sc2-incidence/hands-on_2_run.md

 For more information about the YAML markup format refer to documentation: https://yaml.org

-#### 5.1 Input covSonar/FASTA file
+#### 5.1 Input CSV/FASTA file
-As an input, the pipeline requires the samples along with a sequecing-, or better, collection date (format **%YYYY-%mm-%dd**).
-The file can be either given as a fasta file or a table containing the dna profile (SNVs).
+The pipeline requires a samples file along with a sequecing-, or better, collection date (format **%YYYY-%mm-%dd**).
+The file can be either given as a FASTA file or a table containing the dna profile (SNVs).
 The pipeline automatically chooses the workflow according to the file extension.
 So please name your sample file either with *.fasta* or *.csv*.